 General Statement of Colorado College Student Resident Housing:

 At Colorado College all Student Residence Halls are covered with integrated fire sprinkler systems and fire alarm systems which are monitored 24 hours/day, seven days/week by the Campus Safety Department and SimplexGrinnell Monitoring.
 These buildings also have fire extinguishers, emergency lighting, exit signs and exit doors.
-The only buildings that are not covered with a monitored sprinkler system or fire alarm system is the Interfaith House, Synergy House, CC Inn, 1002 N. Weber, 1010 N. Weber, and 233 San Rafael.
+The only buildings that are not covered with a monitored sprinkler system or fire alarm system is the Interfaith House, Synergy House, 1002 N. Weber, 1010 N. Weber, and 233 San Rafael.
 However, these buildings are equipped with smoke detectors and fire extinguishers.